cyrilletuzi/angular-async-local-storage/README.md

 }
 ```

-Versions 4 & 5 (only) need an additional setup step explained in [the old module guide](./docs/OLD_MODULE.md).

 ## Upgrading

-If you still use the old `angular-async-local-storage` package, or to update to versions 6 and 7,
+If you still use the old `angular-async-local-storage` package, or to update to new versions,
 see the [migration guides](./MIGRATION.md).

 ## API